 Research Abstracts from meetings can be found in the right hand column.

 In the interim time between its International Conferences on Friedreich’s Ataxia, FARA helped support the Ataxia Investigators Meeting held in 2006, 2008, 2010, 2012, and 2014.

-FARA has also convened summit meetings to focus on significant areas of FA research such as cardiology and mitochondrial function.
+FARA has also convened summit meetings to focus on significant areas of FA research such as endpoints, cardiology and mitochondrial function.
 Such meetings facilitate in-depth discussions among experts and advance a specific research need.

 In 2014, FARA partnered with the National Center for Advancing Translational Sciences (NCATS, part of the National Institutes of Health) to organize a meeting to determine what studies should be done to develop high quality biomarkers for FA.
 Approximately 50 people attended the meeting, including experts in FA, experts in biomarker development and companies with an interest in developing therapies for FA.
 The meeting was set up to encourage discussion, and there was lively debate between the participants.
 Many possibilities were suggested — some which had never been considered in FA previously, others where significant data exist ed.
 Discussion ranged from biochemistry to electrophysiology to imaging studies to gait analysis, while always remaining focused on what could be measured in important tissues to FA, and what those measurements would mean.
 Experts from outside of the FA world suggested technologies not previously studied in FA, while FA experts compared and contrasted with known FA data to determine which would have the highest probability of success.